mrDnomaid/Python-Scripts/README.md

-# Python-Scripts
+# pythonscripts
-#### Random small Python things.
-Most of them probably suck, but at least they work (to some degree).
+### Python things I make.

 ---

+## network-share.py
+Easily add SMB shares to `/etc/fstab`.

-## NW-Share-fstab.py
+## hostname.py
-Adds CIFS network shares (and older SMB shares too, I think) to the fstab file to mount permanently.
-This can be done manually rather quickly, but I'm lazy and enjoy making things.
+Change a device's hostname via the command line, no need to edit any files yourself.

 ## zoidberg.py
 This was the first Python thing I ever made.
 Basically a glorified "hello world" that prints Zoidberg's face.